AtharvaDomale/VisionAid/README.md

 ├── README.md                 # Project description and setup instructions
 ```

-- `requirements.txt`: Contains all the Python packages that need to be installed.
+- `Requirements.txt`: Contains all the Python packages that need to be installed.
 - `main.py`: The main file that orchestrates the interaction between speech, image, and AI functionalities.
 - `speech_utils.py`: A module for converting text to speech and speech to text.
 - `image_utils.py`: A module for capturing and encoding images.